Abused No More

-The project targets one of the most marginalised groups of young people in the UK and Europe aiming to increase their legal literacy and basic legal skills through youth-led training provision, in order to enable them to address and assert their rights when facing discrimination and abuse.
+The project targets refugee and asylum seeking women aiming to increase their legal literacy through user-led training provision, in order to enable them to address and assert their rights when facing gender based violence and abuse such as Female Genital Mutilation and domestic violence.

 September 2015 - August 2018